Walking With Friends

-Low: You cannot only tell your walking partner what your favorite song is—you could sing it (if properly egged on, of course).
+Low: Not only can you tell your walking partner what your favorite song is—you could sing it (if properly egged on, of course).
 This will work for a warm-up, but you’ll need to pick up the pace for heart-health benefits.

-Moderate: You can comfortably launch into a story about something that happened at work today.
+Moderate: You can comfortably launch into a story about something that happened yesterday.
 Matching or exceeding this pace should be your goal; it’s also a great speed for your cool-down.

-Medium hard: You can talk—you’d just rather not say more than a few words.
-Aim for this pace when you are doing at least three-minute intervals; revert to a moderate pace in between to recover.
+Medium Hard: You can talk—you’d just rather not say more than a few words.
+Aim for this pace when you’re doing at least three-minute intervals; revert to a moderate pace in between to recover.

 Fast: You are really having a hard time talking altogether.
 This is the perfect pace for doing intervals that are about a minute long; again, switch to a moderate pace in between these spurts.